luraess/julia-parallel-course-EGU21/README.md

 3. From VS Code, follow the [instructions from the documentation](https://www.julia-vscode.org/docs/stable/gettingstarted/) to get started.

 ---
 Now that you launched Julia, you should be in the [Julia REPL].
 You need to ensure all the packages you need to be installed before using them.
 To do so, enter the [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) by typing `]`.
-Then, `instantiate` the project which should trigger the download of the packages.
+Then, `instantiate` the project which should trigger the download of the packages (`st` lists the package status).
 Exit the Pkg mode with CRTL+C:
 ```julia-repl
 julia> ]